 ‘A new and interesting endeavour for me is the development of inventions that improve the way we care for people, and an invention under development at present is a nasogastric tube which can safely determine correct placement in the stomach.
 Other inventions are planned and I have learned much about development, research translation, and intellectual property and patent law with this branch of research.

-‘My other service commitments include membership of the board of the Association for the Wellbeing of Children in Health Care, fellowship of the Australian College of Nursing and the Royal Society of Medicine (UK), and life membership of the Australian College of Children and Young People’s Nurses, and I take an active role in these organisations.
+‘My other service commitments include membership of the boards of the Association for the Wellbeing of Children in Health Care and Australian College of Children and Young People’s Nurses; I hold Fellowship the Australian College of Nursing and the Royal Society of Medicine (UK), and life membership of the Australian College of Children and Young People’s Nurses, and I take an active role in these organisations.

-'The TJ Ryan Foundation, a progressive think tank, will be launched on 27 February 2014, and I am a member of their executive board.
+'The TJ Ryan Foundation, a progressive think tank, is a terrific vehicle for promoting the health and wellbeing of Australians.
 I subscribe to the idea that academics have an obligation to speak out, and that academic autonomy and freedom put us in the very privileged position to be able to do so safely.
 Professors have an added obligation to “profess their profession” and so I have written extensively on problems I see in nursing and in society in general.
-After all, as Edmund Burke said, “All that is necessary for the triumph of evil is that good men do nothing”.’
+After all, as Edmund Burke said, “All that is necessary for the triumph of evil is that good men do nothing”.'